Events

 Logo EMO BON

-Christina Pavloudi, our EMO BON data coach
+Christina Pavloudi, our EMO BON data representative

 Data Scientist at the EMBRC – European Marine Biological Resource Centre, Christina Pavloudi is a specialist in EMO BON genomic and biodiversity data.
 She holds a PhD in Marine Sciences and has expertise in microbial ecology, metagenomics, and eDNA metabarcoding.
 Christina has coordinated international projects and published extensively.
 At the hackathon, she will guide teams in making the most of EMBRC’s marine data.